aniray2908/ML-foundations-rebuild/README.md

 # ML Foundations Rebuild

-A structured 6-week rebuild of core machine learning foundations, covering linear algebra, statistical learning, and disciplined model evaluation.
+A structured 6-week rebuild of core machine learning foundations, covering linear algebra, supervised learning, unsupervised learning, and disciplined model evaluation.

 This repository is not about certificate accumulation.